Philly Anne Braden Anti-Racist Organizer Training Program

 Location: Philadelphia, Pennsylvania

 Eight years ago, Catalyst Project launched the San Francisco-based Anne Braden Anti-racist Organizer Training Program for white social justice activists in order to strengthen anti-racist vision, strategy, analysis, leadership, and organizing skills in white communities.
-For the first time, Catalyst Project will be offering a version of this training outside the Bay Area in Philadelphia to support white activists and organizers in becoming accountable, principled and effective anti-racist change-makers.
+For the first time, Catalyst Project offered a version of this training outside the Bay Area in Philadelphia to support white activists and organizers in becoming accountable, principled and effective anti-racist change-makers.

 Exciting social justice work is happening in Philly right now.
 Activists and organizers in every part of the city are working to expand immigrant rights, win back local control of our public schools, raise the minimum wage, stop racist policing, roll back mass incarceration, address climate change, challenge islamophobia, fight displacement, and name and respond to anti-Blackness in all of our communities.
 Thousands of people are being newly politicized and taking action against racism.
 As organizations rooted in communities of color are developing new movement leaders and waging critical fights to improve the lives of working-class and oppressed people in our city, the time is ripe to strengthen anti-racist leadership in white communities to dismantle racism and contribute to building strong multiracial movements for justice that can win.